PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 }
 ```

-Refer to the [provider documentation](https://www.terraform.io/docs/providers/panos/r/address_object.html) for address objects if you need.
+Refer to the [provider documentation](https://www.terraform.io/docs/providers/panos/r/address_object.html) for more details on the `panos_address_object` resource.

-Now, here is a screenshot of security rules that we need to create:
+Now, here is an example of the security rules that we need to create:

 ![Security Policy](img/security-policy.png)

-Add the following to the bottom of your `panos_plan.tf` file.
-Just like with the networking config, zones and objects are referenced by name, so that Terraform knows they need to be created before our security rules.
+Add the following to your `panos_plan.tf` file.
+Just like with the networking config, zones and objects are referenced by name so that Terraform knows they need to be created before our security rules.

 ```hcl
 resource "panos_security_rule_group" "policy" {